 One of the most flexible forms of permanent life insurance is universal life.
 This type of coverage provides guaranteed death benefit protection, along with a fixed rate of interest on the cash value component of the plan.
 Cash in the policy can grow on a tax-deferred basis, and because of this, it can grow substantially over time.

 Yet, universal life, or UL, also provides so much more than what is offered with more “generic” forms of permanent coverage such as whole life insurance.
 For example, with a universal policy, if the policy holder’s needs happen to change, then he or she may actually alter the policy to better fit their then-current scenario.
-This greatly differs from whole or term life polices which are “locked in” once the policy is in place.
+This greatly differs from whole or term life policies which are “locked-in” once the policy is in place.

 How Universal Life Insurance Works

 Universal life is a form of permanent coverage.
 This type of policy offers the policy holder death benefit coverage, as well as a cash value component.
 Yet, while this may sound very similar to whole life insurance, universal policies differ in many ways – starting with the fact that these policies can offer much more flexibility.